Citizen consultation on waste policy Zoetermeer

 View the advisory report with the 15 recommendations here.

-What does the follow-up look like?
+What does the sequel look like?

 A monitoring group has been formed from the citizens' council.
 This monitoring group consists of about 30 people from the citizens' council.
 They monitor what the municipality will do with the decisions and how this process goes.
 They will do this until the new waste policy is adopted in 2025.

-What is a citizens' meeting?
+What is a citizens' council?

 Zoetermeer's citizen council consisted of 150 residents from different backgrounds, different neighborhoods and different living situations.
 They advised the municipality on the waste policy of our city.
 This includes how often waste is collected, the costs and ways of separating waste.
 This advice is a weighty opinion.
 This means that the city council takes the advice seriously.
 Are the opinions in order according to the law?
 And does the city council see no other major problems?
 If so, the city council adopts the advice.